 Advent reminds you to expect great things in your marriage, but also to look for your spouse and for God to deliver in unexpected ways.

-Contrary to popular notion and the fact that stores have had their halls decked with red and green since October, we are not currently in the season of Christmas.
+Contrary to the popular notion and the fact that stores have had their halls decked with red and green since October, we are not currently in the season of Christmas.
 Technically, until December 25th, we are in the season of Advent.
 The church calendar observed by many Christians tells us that Advent starts four Sundays before Christmas.

 Advent comes from a Latin word that means arrival.
 The season of Advent is all about expectancy and preparing to celebrate the arrival of Jesus on Christmas.

 Advent helps us pause amidst all the shopping and decorating and cookie making to remember what Christmas is really all about: Jesus.
-In Advent we stir up our longing for Jesus and remember that he is the ultimate expression of God’s love for us.
+In Advent, we stir up our longing for Jesus and remember that he is the ultimate expression of God’s love for us.

 Longing, Waiting Yet Completely Missing It

-The religious leaders of Jesus’ day had been waiting more than 400 hundred years for the arrival of the Messiah.
+The religious leaders of Jesus’ day had been waiting for more than 400 hundred years for the arrival of the Messiah.
 Yet because they had preconceived notions of the way in which he would come and how he would go about establishing his kingdom, they completely missed the fact that he was standing right before their eyes.
-Not only did they miss him, they went against him and killed the very one for whom they had been waiting.
+Not only did they miss him, but they also went against him and killed the very one for whom they had been waiting.